junran-yang/cpp-review-2023/08Names/05takeAway.md

     * block: (), {}, initialization list
 * to introduce a name
     * the name is scoped to the scope it is in (cannot introduce from outside)
-    * to access the name
+* to use a name
+    * can use name both inside and outside of the scope
+    * for names defined in
         * namespace, class  : the full qualified name `::a::b::A::x`
         * block             : the name cannot be accessed from outside
-* to use a name
-    * can use name both inside and outside of the scope
     * name lookup
         * unqualified: search outwards
         * qualified: first name follows rules for the unqualified